Commercial Refrigeration Repair FAQ

 Are you a commercial refrigeration contractor or a service request line?

 This is a commercial refrigeration service request line.
 Indianapolis Commercial Refrigeration is not the dispatched contractor.
-Submitted requests are reviewed for commercial fit, service-area fit, equipment type, urgency, and provider availability, and routed to a local commercial refrigeration service provider when one is available and the request fits.
+Submitted requests are reviewed for commercial fit, service-area fit, equipment type, urgency, documentation needs, and provider availability, and routed to a local commercial refrigeration service provider when one is available and the request fits.

 Who actually performs the repair?